shyuix/SAWN/README.md

 ## License

 MIT — see [LICENSE](LICENSE).
-The instruments cited remain the property of their issuing authorities; the links in `kb/sources.json` point to the official text.
+The instruments cited remain the property of their issuing authorities; the links in `kb/sources.json` point to where they publish it.